 Rescue treatment: Procedures such as bone marrow transplant that “rescue” a patient’s immune system by stopping the actions of high-dose chemotherapy.

 Resection: Surgery to remove all or part of an organ affected by cancer.

 Respite care: Short-term care of a sick person intended to provide a break for the regular caregiver.

 Secondary tumor: A tumor that forms away from the original site of the original tumor, as a result of the spread of cancer.

-SRS/SRBT: Stereotactic Radio “Surgery”/Stereotactic Body Radiation Treatment is a very high dose of radiation delivered to a small area in the brain or body, in appropriate patients.
+SRS/SRBT: Stereotactic Radio “Surgery”/Stereotactic Body Radiation Treatment is a very high dose of radiation delivered to a small area in the brain or body.

 Staging: Determining whether cancer has spread and, if so, how far.
 A cancer’s stage is generally expressed in Roman numerals, I through IV, with higher numbers reflecting greater spread of disease.

-Targeted therapy: Cancer treatment that attacks a specific part of cancer cells.
+Targeted therapy: A cancer treatment that attacks a specific part of cancer cells.
 Targeted therapies often have fewer side effects.